Intel Core i5 12400F

 As this is an Alter Lake processor, it also required an LGA1700 socket motherboard and 600 series (Z690, H670, B660, H610) chipset.
 The 12400F supports PCIe Express 4.0 lanes and also it is ready to work with PCIe 5.0 hardware once it’s available.

 Talking about Lanes, it supports Max 8 of DMI (Direct Media Interface) Lanes and Max 20 of PCI Express Lanes.
-And talking about TDP, it required base power of 65Watt and Maximum power of 117Watt.
+And talking about TDP, it required a base power of 65Watt and Maximum power of 117Watt.

 Intel Core i5-12400F Benchmarks